 This book, like any novel, needs clarity, a hook; I’m dealing with characters, and quite colourful ones at that.
 There is definitely a plot and indeed a plot twist.
 The only difference is that I’m not making this up, so I cannot control outcomes.
 The book required structuring and editing.
 Creative writing requires all this, too, as fiction isn’t just about writing a story.

 Of course, all writing is creative.
 Try writing your own biography in six words.

 There’s all that and a bit more too, as teaching creative writing mainly requires teaching skills.

 These I have in abundance from many years of teaching and supporting adults and young people in their studies.
-I have taught sociology, politics, history, psychology, community studies, women’s studies, reading, writing, grammar, punctuation, study skills, social skills, employment skills, and I have mentored students, too.
-To teach that little lot, I’ve had to learn a fair bit, so my five degrees have at times comes in useful.
+As a teacher, I’ve undertaken to undergraduate level: sociology, politics, history, psychology, community studies, women’s studies, reading, writing, grammar, punctuation, study skills, social skills, employment skills, and I have mentored students, too.
+To teach that little lot, I’ve had to learn a fair bit, so my five degrees have at times come in useful.
 Those skills are generic, transferring from one field to another.

 |Dawn (middle right of Lorraine who is wearing black) at the Bencoolen with American visitors|

 More?
 Well, I’ve edited work – and that is a really tough one for most people.

 So, thanks to the person who asked the question, making me pause to consider: can I teach creative writing?